 These terms are usually fixed company-wide, but can be negotiated in some cases.
 You should also ask if there’s an early exercise option and inquire if your options would vest faster if the company is acquired or goes public (accelerated vesting).
 For example, if your vesting schedule is four years, but the company exits after three years, acceleration ensures that you get the options that would have vested in year four immediately upon exit or shortly thereafter.
 Note, however, that in most cases only executives get to enjoy acceleration.

 Evaluation and Negotiation.

-Now that you have a general idea of value in mind and you know how long it will take you to earn this value, you can evaluate your offer in whole and see if it’s competitive enough for you.
+Now that you have a general idea of value in mind and you know how long it will take you to earn this value, you can evaluate your offer as a whole and see if it’s competitive enough for you.

-The first thing you can do is sum your offered annual base, annual bonus and annual option value (total value over number of years it takes to vest, or is our case $37,500 divided by 4) and compare it with your expectations, what you made previously, and other offers you are considering.
+The first thing you can do is sum your offered annual base salary, annual bonus and annual option value (total value over number of years it takes to vest, or in our case $37,500 divided by 4) and compare it with your expectations, what you made previously, and other offers you are considering.
 When comparing different offers, always compare the value of the options and not the option count.
-10,000 options in one company could be worth much less than 1,000 options with another
+10,000 options in one company could be worth much less than 1,000 options with another.

 It’s important to keep in mind that the option exercise price is generally non-negotiable since there are rules that companies have to follow when setting it, so really your focus should be on optimizing the number of options awarded to you.